Finding Out How Your Child is Doing at Camp

 Despite our best efforts to get campers to write home, some of them are very creative about avoiding it.
 Once a week we keep the kids in the Main Lodge after lunch and give each camper a pre-addressed postcard to write home.
 Before they leave the Main Lodge, we collect them.
 For campers out on canoe trip during that week’s “letter-writing lock-down,” they write the postcards when they return to camp.

 Children love getting letters at camp!
 Your letters to them will take as long to arrive at camp as theirs from camp take to get home, so begin mailing letters a week before they go to camp if you intend for them to get mail the first or second day.
 Don't worry about including their cabin number before you know it.
-The Canadian postal service will only process mail leaving Canada that is stamped with Canadian postage.
-To order Canadian stamps from outside Canada, call Canada Post at 1 (800) 565-4362.
+If you live outside Canada and thus don’t have Canadian stamps, our office will add stamps to your child’s letters.

 The package rule flows from what camp is about: Camp is a vacation for children from the materialism of the city.
 Camp is their haven from malls, computers, having to own/wear/buy the right (new) stuff in order to belong.
 We also want to avoid pressuring parents to “produce” and to avoid dividing cabin groups into package “haves” and “have-nots.”
 Please help us keep camp special for children by supporting the package policy.